zthxxx/zsh-history-enquirer/README.md

 ### one-line command

-You can use a one-line command (which will also install node via nvm)
+You can use a one-line command (which will auto install node via nvm, if node command not found)

 ```bash
 curl -#sSL https://github.com/zthxxx/zsh-history-enquirer/raw/master/scripts/installer.zsh | zsh